 - Call for medical help

 Try the natural home remedies for asthma and witness your symptoms get diminished.
 Try to maintain an asthma diary.
 Write down about your symptoms when you experience them, foods that seem to trigger the symptoms, where you were and what you were doing before your asthma flared up, how often you have to use your inhaler, if at all, and other such details.
-It will help you and your doctor to get a better insight and control your asthmatic symptoms in a more effective way.
+It will help you and your doctor to get a better insight and control your asthmatic symptoms more effectively.